-The most famous buildings in El Salvador are the National Palace, the National Theater, The Santa Ana Theater, the Presidential home or CAPRES, and the Legislative Assembly building.
-These buildings are significant for different reasons, such as their history and the role they played or continue to play within the country.
+The most famous buildings in El Salvador are the National Palace, the National Theater, The Santa Ana Theater, the Presidential home or CAPRES, the Palace of Culture and Arts in Santa Tecla, and the Legislative Assembly Building.

-By far, churches are some of the best and most beautiful buildings in El Salvador; they are popular because of the history they hold or the way they look.
-Therefore, to be fair and give all the churches the credit they deserved, I created their own unique post called “10 Churches in El Salvador you definitely should visit.”
+To be fair and give these churches the credit they deserved, they have their unique post called “10 Churches in El Salvador you definitely should visit.”
 If you have time, take a look at it.

 El Salvador does not have a monarchy, but it has a National Palace.
 The beautiful Salvadoran National Palace was built between the years 1905 to 1911.
 Engineers Jose Emilio Alcaine and Pascasio González Erazo are credited with this work.

-Many decorative details add to the beauty of this building.
+The many decorative architectural details add to the beauty of this building.
 For example, the main door is guarded by two lions, one on each entrance pillar.

-This building is definitely worth visiting, it has astonishing architecture and impressive history.
+This building is worth visiting; it has astonishing architecture and impressive history.
 Visit the San Salvador historic district and stop by the National Palace.

-The National Theater is one of the most recognized buildings in the country; so, if you ever have the chance, visit the theater!
+The National Theater is one of the most recognized buildings in the country.
+So, if you ever have the chance, visit the National theater!

-The National Theater of Santa Ana has more than a hundred years of astonishing Salvadoran history enclose in its walls.
+The National Theater of Santa Ana has more than a hundred years of incredible Salvadoran history enclosed in its walls.

-The building itself is a combination of various architectural styles such as Romanesque, Greek, Greco-Roman, and Renaissance.
-The Santa Ana theater is definitely a famous building in El Salvador that you should visit.
+The building combines various architectural styles such as Romanesque, Greek, Greco-Roman, and Renaissance.
+The Santa Ana theater is a famous building in El Salvador that you should visit.

-One of the most significant areas of this building is the honor room; here is where conferences and receptions are held, and also where leaders are awarded the main decorations of the country.
+One of the most beautiful areas of this building is the honor room.
+This room is where conferences and receptions are held.
+It is also where leaders are awarded the prominent decorations of the country.

 This room has three distinctive paintings, which were transferred from the old presidential home in San Jacinto; they are portraits of José Matías Delgado, Manuel José Arce, and Gerardo Barrios; three of the most influential people in Salvadoran history.

-The presidential home or CAPRES is famous because of its history, the people who use it, and its influence in the country.
+The presidential home is famous because of its history, the people who use it, and its influence in the country.

 The Legislative Assembly building is home to the Salvadoran congress.
-In this building, 84 individuals, elected by the population, are in charge of creating laws and help govern the country.
+In this building, 84 individuals, elected by the population, create laws and help govern the country.